 Our history

 The first known Church in this area was LEBANON UNION CHURCH, built about 1855 and burned by the Northern army in the retreat after the Battle of Bull Run.
-Prior to the civil war, Lincolnia was called LEBANON.
-A Methodist Church was chartered in Lebanon on May 11th 1864.
+Prior to the Civil War, Lincolnia was called LEBANON.
+A Methodist Church was chartered in Lebanon on May 11th, 1864.
 In 1870, Levi Deming suggested naming the community Lincoln to honor President Lincoln.
 A post office was established in 1875 and as another Lincoln, Virginia, existed it was renamed Lincolnia.
 In 1876 a Methodist Church was built on Lincolnia Road on land given by Levi Deming.
-In 1905 a parsonage was built on Lincolnia road on land given by Eunice Barnum.
+In 1905 a parsonage was built on Lincolnia Road on land given by Eunice Barnum.

-In May 1964, we held a four day celebration of our 100th year.
-A new sanctuary was built and consecrated May 9 1965, on our 101st anniversary.
-In May 1986, the Church note was burned and our sanctuary was dedicated.
+In May 1964, we held a four-day celebration of our 100th year.
+A new sanctuary was built and consecrated May 9, 1965, on our 101st anniversary.
+In May 1986, the church note was burned, and our sanctuary was dedicated.

 Our Mission & Vision